ADACS-Australia/swinburne-rc-docs/docs/astronomy.md

 All projects that you are a member of will be listed here, including your trial project (unless you requested to convert it).

 ![](images/project-select.png)

+If you've been added to a project but don't see it in the list, try refreshing your page.